ashishdhodria/terraform-provider-stripe/README.md

 Add data and output blocks as shown in the [example usage](#example-usage) and run `terraform plan` to read user data.

 ### Delete the user
-Delete the resource block of the particular user from `main.tf` file and run `terraform apply`.
+Delete the resource block of the particular user and run `terraform apply`.

 ### Import a User Data
 1. Write manually a `resource` configuration block for the user as shown in [example usage](#example-usage).
 Imported user will be mapped to this block.